tobru/nextcloud-openshift/README.md

 # Todo for OpenShift readyness

 * Data directory problem: `Daten-Verzeichnis (/var/www/html/data) ist ungültig.
 Bitte stelle sicher, dass das Datenverzeichnis auf seiner ersten Ebene eine Datei namens „.ocdata“ enthält.`
-* `php occ` doesn't work when in use with ConfigMap: `Console has to be executed with the user that owns the file config/config.php`
+* `php occ` doesn't work when in use with ConfigMap: `Console has to be executed with the user that owns the file config/config.php`.
+Idea: mount config.php to /etc/... and copy it in the entrypoint script to to correct place
 * Cleanup Dockerfiles and bring it upstream (file permissions)
 * PHP FPM timeout configuration
 * PHP opcache?